SEESolutions-it/DpdlEngine/README.md

 The 'DpdlEngine lite' release software package is available for Free and has the following limitations/restrictions:

 * At startup, the DpdlEngine requires the execution of a validation script.
-The script simply accesses a html website at www.seesolutions.it for validation (no data is collected, it's a siple get html)
+The script simply accesses a html website at www.seesolutions.it for validation (NO data is collected, it's a simple get html.

 The validation script can be inspected here:
 [./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h)